United States support for Israel in the Gaza war: U.S. Senate

 In May 2024, Bernie Sanders asked how the U.S. would be able to criticize other countries' human rights abuses if it ignored the "crimes against humanity" committed in Gaza.
 In June 2024, Senator Chris Van Hollen urged sanctions against Israeli finance minister Bezalel Smotrich during a U.S. congressional subcommittee meeting.
 In September 2025, Senators Van Hollen and Jeff Merkley, after returning from a congressional delegation trip to the Middle East, said that Israel was operating under a systematic plan to destroy and ethnically cleanse Palestinians from Gaza in order to force the local population to leave, and they said that the United States was complicit.
 In September 2025, Bernie Sanders became the first US senator to say that Israel was committing genocide in Gaza.

+In September 2026, Sen. Jeanne Shaheen, the top Democrat on the Senate Foreign Relations Committee, placed a hold on a $2.8 billion weapons sale to Israel that included 40,000 one-ton bombs.
+Shaheen cited Prime Minister Benjamin Netanyahu's failure to address concerns over civilian deaths in Gaza, Israeli strikes in Syria, and settler violence against Palestinians in the West Bank.

 Within the Biden administration

 In January 2024, a letter was signed by more than a dozen Biden campaign staffers calling for condition of US support to Israel and a ceasefire.
 Paul told The Guardian that the administration is witnessing "pretty extraordinary levels of dissent".
 On 2 February 2024, a group of 800 U.S. and European officials signed an open letter stating their governments' policies were weakening their nations' "moral standing".
 Following the World Central Kitchen drone strikes on 1 April 2024, internal dissent within the Biden administration on the issue of weapons sales to Israel increased.

 During a February 2024 meeting between U.S. diplomats, humanitarian workers, and USAID director Samantha Power, staff were reportedly "visibly upset" with the administration's policy, with some wearing keffiyehs in protest and others breaking down into tears.

 Jake Sullivan, former national security advisor to Biden, admitted in an interview published in January 2025 that he had doubts about whether the Biden administration had done the right thing in continuing supporting Israel with arms because of the "immense human suffering in Gaza".